alexpotratz/hello-world/README.md

 # hello-world
 My first repository

-Hi I am ALex and I am a computer engineer that is creating projects in my freetime.
+Hi I am Alex and I am a computer engineer that is creating projects in my freetime.